 4. Avoiding Line Twist With Swivels

-If you got a fish on the hook then that fish will be thrashing around underwater resulting in twisting your line as you reel.
-This will cause line twist to be present in your line.
+If you got a fish on the hook, the fish will be thrashing around creating line twist.
 In some cases, line twist can weaken your fishing line to the point where it can snap your line.

 Making fishing leaders is pretty simple and does not require any fantasy equipment.
 All it will require is practice.